HatmanStack/react-threejs-website/README.md

 - ⬜ Finish .glb of model for import
     - ⬛ Textures
-        - ⬜ Organize and Shrink/Reuse
+        - ⬛ Organize and Shrink/Reuse
     - ⬜ Finish Knockout for Pacman Arcade
-    - ⬜ Shrink Size
+    - ⬛ Shrink Size / Draco Shenanigans Ongoing
     - ⬜ <strong>Second Pass Objects / Textures</strong>
-    - ⬜ Debug: Pacman Click through to Stocks
+    - ⬛ Debug: Pacman Click through to Stocks
 - ⬛ Animation for Lamp
-- ⬜ Z Rotations for PhoneScreens
+- ⬛ Z Rotations for PhoneScreens
 - ⬜ Come up with a Solution for Mobile Scroll
 - ⬜ Performance testing
 - ⬛ Pixelation of Pacman